 Where to stay

 What makes the most sense would be to stay in the Rotterdam area, which is only 12 miles away.
 This way you have a great place to visit in the evening.
-The towns of Kinderdijk and Dordrecht have accommodations as well if you seek a more small-town experience.
-We did not stay in the area and stopped here on the way to Amsterdam, our last stop of the trip, before flying out.
+The towns of Kinderdijk and Dordrecht also have accommodations if you seek a more small-town experience.
+We did not stay in the area and stopped here on the way to Amsterdam, our last trip stop, before flying out.

 Here are some links to the area to find places to stay.
 Click anywhere on the lines below to go to the site.
 Our master list of all travel resources we recommend is in a block at the bottom of this post.